alexdeplov/alexdeplov.github.io/content/posts/blog/2025/can-cheap-minipc-with-freebsd-14-outperform-macbook-pro-m1-pro.md

 ### Conclusion

-After completing the test, I realized I couldn't fully switch platforms.
-Without Zoom, Figma, and other specific software, plus considering the font rendering issues, I couldn't use the mini PC with FreeBSD as my main work computer.
-As an Apple developer and iOS/Mac interface designer, I still need to use macOS.
+After completing the test, I realized that I couldn't completely switch platforms.
+Without Zoom, Figma, and other specific software, and considering the font rendering issues, I couldn't use the mini-PC running FreeBSD as my main work computer.
+Figma works fine in Firefox, but I couldn't get it to read local fonts, which was critical for me.
+And as an Apple developer and iOS/Mac interface designer, I still need to use macOS.

 This experiment showed me the impressive capabilities of low-cost hardware.
 If you can work with FreeBSD, you don't need to replace your computer every 5 years or so.
 However, with each macOS update, Apple adds more features, driven primarily by marketing to achieve more sales.
 In reality, we all — existing and new users — pay for this, as more features require more powerful hardware to run well, forcing us to upgrade.
 Consequently, Mac users get less value for their money.